ImanMontajabi/CF-dns-manager/README.md

 ```
 python delete_ip.py
 ```
-You will be prompted to enter the subdomain of the record you wish to delete.
 # License
 This project is licensed under the [MIT license](https://github.com/ImanMontajabi/CF_dns_manager/blob/main/LICENSE).
 Please make sure to thoroughly read the license before using and/or modifying this script